aurora-is-near/bridge-assets/README.md

 ## Adding a new asset
 To add a new asset, please follow these steps:

-1. First, you need to bridge your token using [Rainbow Bridge](https://ethereum.bridgetonear.org/).
-After this step you will have a NEAR NEP-141 token matching your ERC-20 token having the following address:
+1. First, complete the deployment steps at [rainbowbridge.app/deploy](https://rainbowbridge.app/deploy).
+   The app will inform the bridged token's deployment addresses and on-chain metadata.
-   `<YOUR_ERC_20_TOKEN_ADDRESS>.factory.bridge.near` (e.g. the USDT token will have the following address:
+   For example, NEP-141 tokens bridged from Ethereum ERC-20 have the format: `<YOUR_ERC_20_TOKEN_ADDRESS>.factory.bridge.near` (e.g. the USDT token will have the following address:
    `dac17f958d2ee523a2206206994597c13d831ec7.factory.bridge.near`.
 2. Put an SVG icon to `tokens/` for your token with a name that matches the lower-case `symbol` of your ERC-20 token (e.g.
    `usdt.svg`).